 The following guidance is based on updated CDC guidance for COVID-19 prevention in K-12 schools and the State of Illinois Executive Orders.
-Executive Order 2021-18 requires that masks be worn indoors by all teachers, staff, students, and visitors to pre-K-12 schools, regardless of vaccination status.
+Executive Order 2021-1812 requires that masks be worn indoors by all teachers, staff, students, and visitors to P-12 schools, regardless of vaccination status.
 Executive Order 2021-22 requires that all school personnel be fully vaccinated against COVID-19 by September 19, 2021 or submit to at least weekly testing.
-Further, effective September 17, 2021, Executive Order 2021-24 requires all schools and school districts to exclude students and school personnel from school who are confirmed or probable cases of COVID-19, who are close contacts to a case, or who exhibit COVID-19 like symptoms.
-Schools must provide remote instruction to any student that is excluded under
+Further, effective September 17, 2021, Executive Order 2021-2413 requires all schools and school districts to exclude students and school personnel from school who are confirmed or probable cases of COVID-19, who are close contacts to a case, or who exhibit COVID-19 like symptoms.
+Schools must provide remote instruction to any student that is excluded under Executive Order 2021-24.